marko-js/marko/README.md

 });
 ```

-To try out and experiment with this code please see the documentation and source code for the [widgets-communication](https://github.com/raptorjs3/raptor-samples/tree/master/widgets-communication) sample app.
+:arrow_forward: To try out and experiment with this code please see the documentation and source code for the [widgets-communication](https://github.com/raptorjs3/raptor-samples/tree/master/widgets-communication) sample app.

 ## Referencing Widget DOM Elements